leonardo805C0/758501/README.md

 R-squared measures the proportion of variation in the target variable that the model explains, while RMSE measures the magnitude of the error between the model's predictions and the actual values.
-Evaluating both metrics allows for a better understanding of the strengths and weaknesses of each model and enables the selection of the best performing one.
+Evaluating both metrics allows for a better understanding of the strengths and weaknesses of each model and enables the selection of the best-performing one.

 On the one hand, RMSE is advantageous because it maintains the same scale as the predicted variable, allowing for a more intuitive interpretation of the error in the model's predictions.
 On the other hand, R-squared provides a means of comparing the performance of different models, as it ranges from 0 to 1, with higher values indicating a better fit to the data.